Hypejoy/DiscordBotJS/README.md

 `forever stop app.js` To Stop App

+`forever stopall` If you get a hangup use "Stop All" Instead.

 That's it!

-# Edit Responses .TXT File
+# 3. Edit Responses .TXT File

 Create your own responses in the .txt file and restart your node app!

+# 4. Extend this bot

+Head on over to https://discord.js.org/#/ to enable GUID rankings, server commands, and more!